-- Students are permitted to bring mobile phones to the school as an emergency measure and to support safety on journey's to and from school, in line with our policy.
-This right is only extended to students who abide by our policy and it can be withdrawn if appropriate, in line with the Academy Mobile Phone Policy. - The use of a student's mobile phone during the school day is not permitted and it should be kept at the bottom of bags or in another safe place by students, turned off at all times.
-This applies from the moment a student enters the school gates, until they leave the school gates at the end of the day.
+• Students are permitted to bring mobile phones to the school as an emergency measure and to support safety on journey's to and from school, in line with our policy.
+This right is only extended to students who abide by our policy and it can be withdrawn if appropriate, in line with the Academy Mobile Phone Policy.

+- The use of a student's mobile phone during the school day is not permitted and it should be kept at the bottom of bags or in another safe place by students, turned off at all times.
 Mobile phones should not be used in lessons to listen to music or for other similar purposes in any year group, and should only be used to support learning activities which are managed by a teacher, and where no other alternative is available.
-These will be exceptional circumstances. - The Academy accepts no responsibility for the loss or theft of mobile or other technology brought to the Academy site.
-If in doubt a student should be advised not to bring the equipment to school. - In emergency situation the Academy will provide access to a phone to support a student who needs to contact their home.
-Pupils should not contact parents directly and all communication with parents should be made by Academy staff during the school day. - Mobile phones will be confiscated as determined in the Academy Mobile Phone Policy.
-In all cases, parents / carers will be required to attend the school to collect the phone.
-Continual abuse of the policy will lead to the removal of the privilege to carry a mobile phone on to the Academy grounds, and the issue of a mobile phone ban. - Cases in which pupils refuse to hand over a mobile phone when a member of staff requests that they do so will be treated as a serious breach of the Academy behaviour policy and significant consequences, including suspensions, will be issued. - Pupils and parents must not communicate via mobile phone during the Academy day, and important issues should be communicated via our main school office.
-Pupils who are found to have called home during the school day may have phones confiscated or be required to hand in their phone each day, at the discretion of senior staff.
+These will be exceptional circumstances. - The Academy accepts no responsibility for the loss or theft of mobile technology.
+If in doubt a student should be advised not to bring the equipment to school. - In emergency situation the Academy will provide access to a phone to support a student who needs to make contact with their home.
+Pupils should not contact parents directly and all communication with parents should be made by academy staff during the school day. - Mobile phones will be confiscated as determined in the Academy Mobile Phone Policy.
+Serial offenders will be required to have their parent / carer attend the school to collect the phone (after 3 occasions).
+Continual abuse of the policy will lead to the removal of the privilege, and the issue of a mobile phone ban.